Input methods

 See MultiLing O.

-Below is a Unexpected Keyboard layout due to Discord user A'rely:
+Below is an Unexpected Keyboard layout from the Discord user A'rely:

 Unexpected Keyboard layout definition file